NamanKatewa/ExpenseThing/README.md

 ## Usage

-Here's how to use the different commands in PayPaladin:
+Here's how to use the different commands in ExpenseThing:

 ---